Michael-Obele/Michael-Obele/README.md

 I'm a Web Developer
 -------------

 I'm interested in front-end, back-end, Web3, and open source web development.
-A Science enthusiast, aspiring Software Engineer, and Math Major with a CS Degree.
+A Science enthusiast, and Math Major with a CS Degree.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [amachree9630@gmail.com](mailto:amachree9630@gmail.com)